Kolkata Rainbow Pride Walk: 2014

 Kolkata experienced its 13th annual queer pride walk on 13 July 2014, which was organised by the team of Kolkata Rainbow Pride Festival (KRPF).
 The participants had marched from Triangular Park on Rashbehari Avenue to Jodhpur Park.
 The route was changed a little as the timings of the march clashed with chief minister Mamata Banerjee's visit to an Iftar at Park Circus, which would have been the end point of the march according to the original plan.
 A fundraiser party before the pride walk was also organised by KRPF on 5 July 2014, to generate revenue for the walk.
 The walk saw over 1,500 people in attendance.
 The organisers said the turnout would have been even more if it hadn't rained during the walk.

-Kolkata Rainbow Pride Walk 2014 promoted tolerance towards diversity as well as talked about the NALSA (National Legal Services Authority) judgement, which recognizes the legal and constitutional rights of transgenders people, the rights of the eunuch community, and the right to gender self-determination.
+Kolkata Rainbow Pride Walk 2014 promoted tolerance towards diversity as well as talked about the NALSA (National Legal Services Authority) judgement, which recognizes the legal and constitutional rights of transgender people, the rights of the eunuch community, and the right to gender self-determination.